Undergraduate Degrees

 • Quantum computing

-• Robotics
+• Robotics and autonomous systems

 With an interdisciplinary curriculum and intensive real-world design, the University of Arizona BS in CSE program prepares students for some of the world’s top technology jobs.